hassio-addons/bashio/README.md

 ## About

-Bashio is an bash function library for use with Hass.io add-ons.
+Bashio is an bash function library for use with Home Assistant add-ons.

 It contains a set of commonly used operations and can be used to be included in add-ons to reduce code duplication across add-ons and